Evangelische Bank eG

 Charity in practice and the sisters' deep faith

-The Diakonia Sisters have been looking after the poor and sick for over 30 years, combining the tradition of the followers of Jesus with practical assistance to people in need.
+The Diakonia Sisters have been looking after the poor and sick for over 40 years, combining the tradition of the followers of Jesus with practical assistance to people in need.
 First they helped tuberculosis sufferers with a health programme.
-The question "Where are we needed the most?" finally led the sisters to their present-day commitment to elderly people.
+The question "Where are we needed the most?" finally led the sisters to their present-day commitment to elderly and people in need.

 The Diakonia Sisterhood from Korea has made it its mission to help children, the elderly and the sick.
 Since state benefits such as pensions, healthcare or family benefits are relatively low in Korea, many Koreans suffer from poverty and are dependent on help.
 The Sisterhood supports these people in the South Korean port of Mokpo and surrounding area.
 In particular, the Sisterhood tries to provide elderly people with a life in dignity.